 You can check that secured channel has been successfully reestablished using following command:

 The following strings confirm that trust relationship has been repaired:

 Trusted DC Connection Status Status = 0 0x0 NERR_Success

 In addition, you can reset the computer’s password in the domain and use the Nltest utility:

 However, unlike Netdom and Reset-ComputerMachinePassword, which provides input of user credentials, Nltest works in the context of the user who launched it.
-Accordingly, if you log on to the computer under the local account and attempting to execute the command, you will receive an access denied error.
-Because of this, the method does not always work.
+Accordingly, if you logon to the computer under the local account and attempting to execute the command, you will receive an access denied error.
+Because of this, the method doesn’t always work.

 As you can see, it is quite easy to solve Trust relationship failed issue in a domain!
 Hope this was useful for you!